westerndigitalcorporation/zonedstorage.io/docs/tools/zns.md

 ### Resetting a Zone

-To reset the write pointer and return a zone to the EMPTY state, the 'zone-reset' command can be used.
-The following example resets all zones with the '-a' option (WARNING: this effectively deletes the zone's data).
+To reset the write pointer and return a zone to the EMPTY state, use the 'zone-reset' command.
+The following example resets all zones (the '-a' option means "all zones") (WARNING: this effectively deletes the zone's data).

 ```plaintext
 # nvme zns reset-zone /dev/nvme1n1 -a
 zns-reset-zone: Success, action:4 zone:0 nsid:1
 ```

-The 'report-zones' will now show all the zones are reset to the empty state:
+'report-zones' now shows that all the zones have been reset to the empty state:

 ```plaintext
 # nvme zns report-zones /dev/nvme1n1 -d 10